 California Senators Richard Pan and Ben Allen authored SB 277, legislation requiring all children to have every vaccine on the CDC schedule, or the children won’t be allowed in public school.
-This appeared to be a knee-jerk reaction to the glorified Disney outbreak which we already discussed was played up by the media.
+This appeared to be a knee-jerk reaction to the glorified Disney outbreak that was played up by the media.

-Many parents, both pro and anti-vaccine were outraged over this new bill.
-California’s vaccination rates are at an all time high so blaming the outbreak on the unvaccinated simply didn’t make sense.
+Many parents, both pro and anti-vaccine, were outraged over this new bill.
+California’s vaccination rates are at an all time high so blaming the outbreak on the non-vaccinated simply didn’t make sense.

 The state of California currently has immunization rates at or above the national average.
 In fact, over the last year, the number of personal belief exemptions has decreased due to another bill Senator Pan authored in 2012, AB2109, which made it more difficult to get a personal belief exemption by requiring parents to meet with a medical doctor before they could opt out of vaccines for their children to attend school.

-Despite decreasing exemptions and higher vaccination rates, Senator Pan continues to blame unvaccinated school children for recurring outbreaks, even after CDC reported the outbreak was most likely started from someone visiting California from another country, possibly the Philippines.
+Despite decreasing exemptions and higher vaccination rates, Senator Pan continues to blame non-vaccinated school children for recurring outbreaks.
+This blame game continues even after CDC reported the outbreak was most likely started from someone visiting California from another country, possibly the Philippines.

 California currently enjoys a 96.1% vaccination rate for the Measles, Mumps, and Rubella vaccine, (MMR) which more than meets what CDC claims is necessary to protect the population.
 So why force vaccines on every child?
 It appears there may be some conflicts of interest with these senators, who both received hefty sums from Pharmaceutical companies.